 These patties freeze well, so we always seem to have some in the freezer, ready for a quick meal.
-They’re always popular and I get requests for the recipe, so I'm sharing it here with you today.
+Zucchini fritters are always popular and I get requests for the recipe, so I'm sharing it here with you today.

-These zucchini patties are crisp on the outside, soft on the inside and have a shocking amount of flavour, considering how few ingredients this recipe requires.
+These zucchini fritters are crisp on the outside, soft on the inside and have a shocking amount of flavour, considering how few ingredients this recipe requires.
 You'd normally get this crispness from a fritter fried in hot oil.
 There is a secret to this crispy texture, however.

 The trick?
-Get the moisture out the zucchini.
+Get the moisture out of the zucchini.
 Here's the method I use to guarantee great results.

 How to drain grated zucchini

-Two medium green zucchini (about 10 inches long and 2 1/2 inches in diameter) will yield about 2 cups of drained zucchini.
+Two medium green zucchini (about 10 inches long and 2 ½ inches in diameter) will yield about 2 cups of drained zucchini.
 You read that correctly: only 2 cups.